 Spina bifida is a type of birth defect.
 It is a problem with how the spine and spinal cord develop.
 Spina bifida can begin to develop in a fetus before the mother even knows she is pregnant.
 In some cases, structures that should be inside the spinal canal can slip out.
 The structures affected may include:

 Copyright © Nucleus Medical Media, Inc.

 There are three kinds of spina bifida:

 The cause of spina bifida is not known.
 There is a strong genetic factor for some with spina bifida.

 Many studies have also shown a link between a low folate diet in the mother and birth defects.
 In particular, low folate diets are associated with an increased risk of spina bifida.

-Factors that increase the risk of spina bifida include:
+This condition is more likely in women.
+Other factors that increase the risk of spina bifida include:

 Occulta may not have any symptoms.
 Some with this type may never know they have spina bifida.
 There may be a small tuft of hair or skin discoloration over the low back.

 The immediate symptoms of meningocele and myelomeningocele include:

 Infants and children with meningocele or myelomeningocele spina bifida may also experience long-term symptoms such as: